 Canadian Museum of Nature

 The Canadian Museum of Nature is always alive with special programming.
-Walk amongst hundreds of fluttering butterflies and luscious live plants in the museum’s solarium during the Butterflies in Flight special exhibit.
-(Admission to this popular exhibit is by timed entry, therefore it’s recommended to reserve tickets in advance on the museum website.)
-You can also see live reptiles, sloths and other creatures up close at the Survival of the Slowest special exhibit.
+Walk among hundreds of fluttering butterflies and luscious live plants in the museum’s solarium during the Butterflies in Flight special exhibition.
+You can also learn how microbes affect your body at the Me and My Microbes: The Zoo Inside You special exhibition.
 And be sure to check out the 3D movies in the museum’s theatre!